 - 1950s: Loafers become a significant part of the men’s casual shoe canon.

-Today we’re showing the loafer a little love, with our essential guide to menswear’s most beloved slip-on shoe.
+Today we’re showing the loafer a little love, with our essential guide with regard to how to wear the best loafers for men.
+And rightly so, since they are so often menswear’s most beloved slip-on shoe.

 As you can probably imagine, when you’ve been around for almost 80 years, you undergo some changes.
 The loafer has endured update after update, continuously evolving with the changing times.
 Here are a few styles you may encounter in your search for the perfect loafer: